 For more information, click here for a more detailed description of the training, details of the next session being offered, and a registration form.

 Mental Health Peer Work: a 5 day training course

 This course has been developed for people with a lived experience of mental ill health and recovery so they can provide peer support, and undertake peer work roles.
-For more information contact email@example.com or call 1300 286 463
+Click here for a more detailed description of the training.

 Mind Australia staff regularly speak to a range of community groups about issues related to the work of Mind specifically, and mental health generally, including